https://www.taplowgroup.com3

 Ready to navigate some significant changes in your organization?
 Here are the top 8 change management models that act as your trusty toolkit for any transformation project:

-A professor from Harvard business school, Sir John P. Kotter, developed this theory.
+A professor from Harvard business school, Sir John P. Kotter developed this one of the best change theories.
 Kotter's 8-Step Change Model guides you on the path to successful transformation.
 Here's how:

 • Create a Sense of Urgency: Get your team ready for the need for change.
 Show them why the "business as usual" path won't cut it anymore.